-Black Snake with Red Belly in Florida: What is it and is it Poisonous?
+Black Snake with Red Belly in Florida: What Is It and Is It Poisonous?

 Written by Megan Martin

-Share this post on:
+Share on:

-While inspecting the snake you’ve found, you may also be wondering “is it poisonous?”
+While inspecting the snake you’ve found, you may also be wondering, “Is it poisonous?”
 (Nope!
 Though it’s a bit of a trick question.
 “Poisonous” refers to the toxicity of things we ingest, while “venomous” refers to toxins an animal releases, like snake venom).
 Okay, then; is it venomous?
-We’ll answer these and other interesting questions below!
-Whether you’re looking to brush up on your snake identification skills, or you’ve come across a dark snake sporting a bright orange-red underside, keep reading!
+We’ll answer these and other exciting questions below!

-What Florida Snake is Black with a Red Belly?
+What Florida Snake Is Black With a Red Belly?

 There are around 44 species of snake native to Florida.
 From the Everglades to the urban areas, there’s no shortage of unique ecosystems for these snakes to live in and thrive in.